Lincoln, UK, City Council Manages IT infrastructure, networking, virtualization, cloud adoption and migration

 Supporting a long-term hybrid workforce

 Nearly 50% of City of Lincoln Council employees will continue to work remotely after the pandemic.
 Hunt is confident that SmartDeploy will continue to offer his team the flexibility required to manage and secure every endpoint, whether onsite or remote.
-The improved endpoint reliability and consistency will continue to ensure that critical City of Lincoln Council services—including housing, building development, transportation services—are uninterrupted for community residents no matter what unexpected challenges they encounter.
+The improved endpoint reliability and consistency will continue to ensure that critical City of Lincoln Council services — including housing, building development, and transportation services — are uninterrupted for community residents no matter what unexpected challenges they encounter.

 Read more case studies